 In this article, we’ll discuss ten techniques you can pick and choose from to get your reader in the cheering circle, standing by your character to the very last page.

 There are tips writers can use to craft a sympathetic character.
 Specifically, I think there are ten techniques that best do this, each of which I explain in depth with examples below.

 When a reader sees your character struggle with a secret defect—or a troubling ghost that won’t be laid to rest—it brings out the compassion in them.
 As do moments of weakness, loneliness, or vulnerability.

-Another angle on this is having a character who made mistakes in the past and is regretting them now.
-We’ve all been in this situation so it’s easy to relate and sympathize.
+Another angle on this is having a character who made mistakes in the past and regrets them now.
+We’ve all been in this situation, so it’s easy to relate and sympathize.

 In Daphne DuMaurier’s Rebecca, the second Mrs. Maxim de Winter battles her own vulnerability and the ghost of her predecessor, garnering feelings of sympathy as well as loads of suspense.
 Here's a brief excerpt:

 “I knew then that he had mistaken my silence for fatigue, and it had not occurred to him I dreaded this arrival at Manderley as much as I had longed for it in theory.
 Now the moment was upon me I wished it delayed, I wanted to draw up at some wayside inn and stay there, in a coffee-room, by an impersonal fire.
 I wanted to be a traveller on the road, a bride in love with her husband.
 Not myself coming to Manderley for the first time, the wife of Maxim de Winter.”